 If you would like to borrow an item that is currently checked out:

 - Click on the REQUEST ITEM FOR PICKUP button in the catalogue and select your preferred library location, or “Distance Learner” if you are set up for Distance and Distributed Library Services (DDLS).

 - The current borrower will receive a recall notice to return the item within 7 days.

 - You will receive an email when the item is available.
-Pick it up from the check-out desk before the date in your notification email, otherwise it will go to the next person who has also placed a hold on that item or back on the shelf.
+Pick it up at your selected library location before the date in your notification email, otherwise it will go to the next person who has also placed a hold on that item or back on the shelf.

-- If you keep the item past the new due date, you will accrue late fines at the rate of $2 per day per item.
+- If you keep any recalled item past its due date, late fines will accrue at the rate of $2/day per item.

 The University Library has eliminated late fines for most library items.
 You are still expected to return items on time so we can make sure everyone has access to the resources they need.
 There are a few types of materials that will result in fines if they are returned late:

 - Recalled items – if an item is recalled by another library user through the "Request Item for Pickup" button, a recall notice will be sent to your USask email address.
 If your original due date is more than 7 days away, a new due date will be assigned to the items included in the email.
 If your original due date is less than 7 days away, you must return them by the original due date.
 Renewals are unavailable for items that have been recalled.
 Recalled items returned after their due date will accrue late fines at a rate of $2 per day up to a maximum of $50 per item.
 If you have questions about items you have borrowed that have been recalled, please Ask Us.

 - Interlibrary Loans - Late ILL items accrue fines at a rate of $5 per day up to a maximum of $100 per item.